[Update: This article has been updated to include Wedge’s appearance in The Rise of Skywalker but otherwise remains the same as originally published!]

 In the grand scheme of things, he’s a relatively minor character in the original films, yet he has a big impact and became a popular character.
 He not only has a well-known line (“look at the size of that thing!”), but he also is the only pilot to fly in both Death Star assaults.
 He flew at the Battle of Yavin as “Red Two”, he flew at the Battle of Hoth as “Rogue Three”, and at the Battle of Endor as “Red Leader” (assuming a call sign that many individuals had once held, including Obi-Wan Kenobi during the Clone Wars).
 He survived all three battles, and was one of the pilots who daringly flew into the heart of the Second Death Star alongside Lando Calrissian and Nien Nunb in the Millennium Falcon, helping to destroy the battle station.

-Wedge was a central figure in the recently released novel Resistance Reborn by Rebecca Roanhorse, and it has many wondering whether we could see him appear in The Rise of Skywalker as well.
-I’m hoping, but we just don’t know right now.
-Here’s what we do know, though: Wedge Antilles has played a significant role in the new Star Wars canon, both before and after the original trilogy timeline.
+Wedge was a central figure in the recently released novel Resistance Reborn by Rebecca Roanhorse, and then made a cameo appearance in The Rise of Skywalker!
+Wedge Antilles has played a significant role in the new Star Wars canon, both before and after the original trilogy timeline.

 He appeared in Star Wars Rebels, as we saw Wedge defect from the Empire and join Phoenix Squadron.
 That all takes place before A New Hope, but there have also been some stories about Wedge after Return of the Jedi.
 So let’s dive in to take a look at what happened to Wedge Antilles after the Battle of Endor from the canon material.